 The two words that strike fear and sometimes love into HR and Business Leaders, "company culture."
 Is it overrated?
 Is it driving or taking from…

 Companies have changed the way they do business.
 A rigid hierarchy that restricted the flow of information and negatively impacted employee communications used to be the norm.
-Communication between employees and their supervisors was often limited, and organizational transparency was practically nonexistent.
+Communication between employees and their supervisors was often limited, and the importance of transparency in business was practically nonexistent.

 Fortunately, Corporate Social Responsibility programs are becoming increasingly popular.
 CSR is defined as “the way a company holds itself socially accountable — to itself, its stakeholders, and to the public.”